 In 1967 when the Bastyan Wing was built, a Lecture Theatre with a raked floor was created in the room on the ground floor in the 1907 extension, which formerly housed the Royal Geographical Society of South Australia.
 The RGSSA is now on level 2 of the Mortlock Wing.
 In the 1990-92 conservation project the raked floor was removed.

-In 2003 as part of the State Library Redevelopment the Lecture Theatre was named the Anne and Basil Hetzel Lecture Theatre.
-Today the room is used for a variety of Library uses and the Friends of the State Lirbary hold their popular Wednesdays at One there.
+Today the room is used for a variety of Library uses.
 The Lecture Theatre has projection and sound facilities and is well used as a venue for hire for meetings, seminars, training courses and social functions.